-Intro to Programming starts by familiarizing students with the core components of a computer and many best practices of general operation.
-After demystifying the academic discipline and welcoming students into the study of Computer Science, we delve into the logical constructs of programming with simple, fun projects.
-The second half of the course continues the exploration of Computer Science by focusing on an obstacle avoidance algorithm for a Raspberry Pi-based robot.
-Students will work in groups to construct, program and test an autonomous robot so that it can navigate its way through a maze.
+Intro to Programming starts by familiarizing students with the core components of computers.
+We seek to welcome students into the study of Computer Science by delving into the logical constructs of programming with simple, fun projects.
+The second half of the course focuses on an obstacle avoidance algorithm for a Raspberry Pi-based robot.
+Students will program and test an autonomous robot so that it can navigate its way through a maze.
 Prerequisite: Algebra I

 This semester course will take experienced HTML designers or Python programmers and build web applications using Python’s Flask framework—the same platform used by sites like Pinterest and LinkedIn.
 Students will mix design aesthetics with software development principles to construct professional-caliber apps.
 Graduates of the class interested in entrepreneurship will have a unique advantage as they can prototype their own business concepts.
 All interested students must be approved by a faculty member in the Computer Science Department.